 What is cloud computing?

 The definition of cloud computing is the system of computer resources, infrastructure, computing power, and data storage that are available on-demand without user involvement.
 The technical aspects of the service are fully managed by the provider.
 The data is made accessible to multiple users via an online service.
-To access the information, a user needs to access a personal account.
+To access the information, a user needs to log in to a personal account.

 Why consider cloud computing?